Southside Place, Texas

 Southside Place is a city in west central Harris County, Texas, United States.
 The population was 1,835 at the 2020 census.

-As of the 2000 census, Southside Place was the 13th wealthiest location in Texas by per capita income.
-It has since dropped to the 14th wealthiest location.
+As of the 2000 census, Southside Place is the 13th wealthiest location in Texas by per capita income.

 Southside Place functions as a bedroom community for upper-middle- and upper-class families.
 Many businesses are located in Southside Place; all are along Bellaire Boulevard.

 The United States Postal Service uses "Houston" for all Southside Place addresses; "Southside Place, TX" is not an acceptable postal city name for mail addressed to locations in the city.